yaybu/yay/docs/resolver.rst

  * Folded - a graph safe simple type like ``Boxed``, ``Sequence`` or ``Mapping``
  * Traversible - a graph safe type that is solved enough to allow it to be traversed

 These states are more fully explored in the following sections.
 For now it is enough to know that they are target states.
-Some will be in a 'folded' state from day 1 (like ``Boxed``) and some will be 'traversible' without any transformations (like ``Mapping``).
+Some graph nodes will be in a 'folded' state from day 1 (like ``Boxed``) and some will be 'traversible' without any transformations (like ``Mapping``).
 'Fully resolved' objects will never exist in the graph.

-Given this equilibrium what does a visitor look like when it has to make some nodes folded to make them traversible and resolve others to make their dependants foldable?
+Given these rules what does a visitor look like when it has to make some nodes folded to make them traversible and resolve others to make their dependants foldable?

 The simplest solution is that you don't use a visitor at all.
 Actually for our situation, each node just needs to know how to simplify itself into the various target states and it needs to know what state its dependents need to be in in order to reach its target state.